Keeping Our Community Up to Date

 How Can I Identify Connexion Construction?

-Fort Collins Connexion has partnered with Atlantic Engineering Group (AEG) for all our construction work.
 Connexion crews can be easily identified by the “Connexion Approved Contractor” signage on vehicles and City contractor badges.
-If you have questions about a crew working in your neighborhood, please call our Construction Help Line at 970-674-7800.
+If you have questions about a crew working in your neighborhood, please call Customer Support at 970-207-7873.

 Safety and the Right of Way

 You may see large vehicles or heavy equipment driving in your neighborhood to provide materials and support the construction crews.
 It may be necessary for crews to leave the Equipment or Vehicles on-site overnight or over the weekend.
 Our crews have protocols in place if this is required:

 - Notify the homeowner whose home the equipment is parked in front of.